 Tom Copley’s London Eye

-Tom Copley is a Labour London Assembly Member.
-He writes here in a personal capacity.
+Tom Copley is a member of the London Assembly.
+He writes here in a personal capacity